pearsonpmcuk/codingchallenge/README.md

 * Feel free to use any dependency management and build tools eg maven. gradle eg
 * Make sure your design and implementation is simple.
-It should only the things speficied in the application section.
+It should do only the things speficied in the application section.
 Not more, not less.
 * Make sure your code includes unit tests. ( acceptance tests are bonus )
 * Feel free to use any java libraries you feel appropriate. spring-boot, resteasy, jersey eg
 * Please do not use any database.
 We are more interested in your Java skills